wp-plugins/iflychat/readme.txt

 * **Anonymous Users**: Anonymous or unregistered users can be allowed to participate in the chat.
 Such users are assigned random names or numbers (configurable option).

-* **Cloud based chat**: Lighting fast response time.
+* **Cloud based chat**: Blazing fast response time.
 Sub second latency.
 All chat related processing for your website is handled by our cloud servers.
 There won't be any chat related load on your website server.

 * **Chat Moderation**: Control swearing in public or private chat rooms.
 Spamming of URLs can also be stopped by setting up chat moderation at settings page.

 * **Delete Chat Messages**: Chat Moderator or Administrator can delete a message or clear entire history of any chat conversation.
 This feature can also be switched off.

-* **User Moderation**: Chat moderator or administrator can kick or ban (even IP based ban) users who do not abide by the rules and regulations of the chat.
+* **User Moderation**: Chat Moderator or Administrator can kick or ban (even IP based ban) users who do not abide by the rules and regulations of the chat.

 * **Theme Customisation**: Customize look and feel of the chat to match your website.
 Color and font of the text can also be changed.
 Labels like **chat** and **Public Chatroom** can also be customized in any language.